felixbur/nkululeko/paper/paper.md

 The configuration (INI) file consists of a set of key-value pairs that are organised into several sections.
 Almost all keys have default values, so they do not have to be specified.

-Here is a sample listing of an INI file (`conf.ini`) with database section:
+Here is a sample listing of an INI file (`conf.ini`) with a database section:

 ```ini
 [EXP]